 As you might expect with islands, most of them are replete with sandy beaches overlooked by dramatic cliffs and other rock formations, making for cosy bays and isolated little patches of sand.
 Imagine yourself splayed out like a starfish on the beach, your kids, for once, not arguing, but rather building sandcastles.
 This can all be yours, if you do just as we say.
 Choose from one of these picturesque little gems in the Greek archipelago.

-If your idea of a great family holiday is getting some peace and quiet, you'll be delighted that we're rounding off our list of the best islands in Greece for families with something a little more secluded.
-The tiny islet of Cyclades is all turquoise waters and golden sands, plus you get to stay at one of our gorgeous homes.
+If your idea of a great family holiday is getting some peace and quiet, you'll be delighted that we're rounding off our list of the best islands in Greece for families with Naxos.
+The islet of Naxos is the largest of the Cyclades, but you'll also encounter much fewer tourists than on the aforementioned isles.
+Plus you get to stay at one of the gorgeous homes in our collection.
 How about that?
-We recommend Kefi for a secluded hideaway and Cliff Edge for unrivalled views.
 Each of our lodgings have been tried and tested by professional home critics, so you and the family are in for a guaranteed great night's sleep.